Actua Pool: Reception

 The PC and PlayStation versions received mixed or average reviews according to the review aggregation website GameRankings.
 The graphics of the game were generally considered impressive at the time of release, and the game physics engine was praised as very realistic, and the AI fairly advanced for a pool game.

-Next Generation said that the PC version "can be played on a LAN or via the Internet, and the nature of the game means that LAN lag and modem speed are hardly an issue.
-All of which amounts to an absorbing and ultimately impressive pool title – making the most of a simple concept."
+Next Generation said that the PC version can be played on a LAN or via the Internet, also saying that game has a minor issues with LAN lag and modem speed.

 Legacy

 In 2003 Actua Pool was re-released for Windows and PlayStation by Zoo Digital Publishing under their "Zoo Classics" label.

 In 2007, U Wish Games released another updated version for PCs.

 In 2007, the game was re-developed with enhanced graphics by Frontline Studios, published by Zoo Digital Publishing and UFO Interactive Games and ported to Nintendo DS.
 This version is known as Underground Pool in North America, and also known as Power Play Pool in Europe.